 Safety and security

 There is a high threat of terrorism in Tunisia.
-Some of the recent terrorist attacks and plots have targeted foreign tourists, in Tunisia.
+Some of the recent terrorist attacks and plots have targeted foreign tourists.
 Further terrorist attacks are likely, including in tourist areas.
+Local authorities continue arrests and disruptions of alleged militants involved in planning attacks.
+Travellers should remain vigilant in public places and follow the instructions of local authorities.

-- On 24 November 2015, following an explosion on a bus carrying presidential bodyguards in central Tunis, a State of Emergency has been re-imposed for 30 days throughout the country.
-An overnight curfew is in place from 2100-0500.
+- On 24 November 2015, there was an explosion on a bus carrying presidential bodyguards in central Tunis.

-- In mid-November 2015, local authorities reportedly arrested a number of militants alleged to have been involved in planning attacks on hotels in Sousse.
+- In mid-November 2015, local authorities reportedly arrested a number of militants alleged to have been planning attacks on hotels in Sousse.

 - On 18 March 2015, 22 people were killed in a terrorist attack at the Bardo museum in the centre of Tunis.